cproctor/summer_course/curriculum/session_1/README.md

 0. Course goals and norms.

     - Set up computers
+        - make sure everyone can write and run Python files
     - Communication; make sure we have the right email addresses

 1. Review a few important Python data structures and other tidbits

     - lists
-    - dicts
-    - functions
-        - keyword arguments
-    - odds and ends
     - string formatting
-        - documentation (docstrings and comments)

 1. Introduce the concept of Object-Oriented Programming.

-    - classes, instances, methods, interfaces, variable scope
+    - classes, instances, methods
+        - A *class* is the idea of an object
+        - An *instance* is an object itself.
+There can be many instances that share the same *class*
     - Python class syntax
     - a few magic methods
-        - __init__
-        - __str__
-        - __repr__
+        - \_\_init\_\_
-        - __cmp__
+        - \_\_repr\_\_
-    - Play with a few classes: Animals in the Forest
+    - Play with a few classes: TeaKettle and Animals in the Forest
-    - Design classes for a card game.

 Homework
 --------

-You should work on this for about three hours between now and Session 2.

-0. Implement a few other subclasses of Animal and update `run_forest.py` so that it lets them interact.
-See if you can create a dynamic but stable ecosystem where predators keep other populations in check.

-1. Write a Card class to represent a playing card.
-Card should pass the tests in test_card.py.
-You can use card.py to get started.
-(Make sure your card.py file stays in the same folder as test_card.py, so that the tests can find the code they're testing.)

-2. Start working on a Deck class to represent a pile of cards.
-Deck should pass the tests in test_deck.py.
-You are not expected to complete Deck-- work until you get stuck, come to Session 2 with questions.
+Don't spend more than three hours on this.
+If you want to spend less, spend less.
+If you get stuck, feel free to email Chris, or just stop--I expect everyone to come to our next meeting with questions.

+1. Write Chris an email:
+    - How did today go?
+How did it feel?
+What did you like?
+What did you not like?
+    - What should we change for next time?

+2. Look at `list_practice.py` (under code/python\_practice).
+Open up a Python session in Terminal and type in all the code in this file.
+Don't copy/paste;
+   it's important to actually copy it so you get used to the language.

+3. Go into code/kitchen and run `kettle.py`.
+Add a few methods to Kettle to make it more kettle-like.
+Test them out!

+4. Go into code/animals and run `run_forest.py`.
+Try defining a few more subclasses of Animal and put them into a forest together.
+If you get stuck, don't worry-- I'd like to spend the first part of class next time talking about your questions.

+If you want more challenge: Try to change `code/animals/duck.py` so that `code/animals/duck.py` is content.
+Here's what it means to be a duck:

+- A Duck's species should be "duck"
+- When a Duck named Daffy encounters another Duck named Diffy, , the returned message should be "Quack!
+Daffy sees Diffy!"
+- If a Duck encounters an Ogre, the returned action should be "die" because Ogres eat Ducks.

 Coming up
 ---------

-In the next few meetings we will be finishing the Card and Deck classes so that we can write programs that play card games.
-Remember "war", that really boring card game you used to play when you were a kid?
-I've always wondered how long, on average, it takes to finish a game.
-We're going to find out!

-By then we will be pretty comfortable desigining object-oriented solutions in Python, and we will be ready to start learning Java.
-(Coming from Python, Java might seem similar but just more irritating.
-We will be ready to understand why some of Java's differences might actually be better.)
+Next time, we're going to start by showing off our fancy teakettles and our forests full of animals, and talking about any questions you have.
+Then we'll design some more classes.